rustls/rustls/ci-bench/README.md

 _Note: this step requires having `valgrind` in your path._

-Use `cargo run --release -- run-all > out.csv` to generate a CSV with the instruction counts for the different scenarios we support.
-The result should look like the following:
+Use `cargo run --release -- run-all --output-dir foo` to generate the results inside the `foo` directory.
+Within that directory, you will find an `icounts.csv` file with the instruction counts for the different scenarios we support.
+It should look like the following:

 ```csv
 handshake_no_resume_1.2_rsa_aes_server,11327015